ICanBoogie/MessageBus/README.md

 /* @var Message $message */

-// The message is executed right away by an handler
+// The message is handled right away by an handler
 $result = $bus->dispatch($message);

 /* @var MessageToPush $message */